sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/updating-liferay-portal-ce.md

 1. Start the new Portal CE server.

-1. Run the `upgrade:check` [Gogo Shell command](https://help.liferay.com/hc/en-us/articles/360029070351-Using-the-Felix-Gogo-Shell) to list all modules whose data hasn't been upgraded.
+1. Run the [`upgrade:check`](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md#checking-upgrade-status) [Gogo Shell](https://help.liferay.com/hc/en-us/articles/360029070351-Using-the-Felix-Gogo-Shell) command to list all modules whose data hasn't been upgraded.

-1. Use [Gogo Shell commands](../upgrading-liferay-dxp/upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to upgrade data for these modules.
+1. Use the [`upgrade:module [module name]`](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md#executing-module-upgrades) Gogo Shell command to upgrade data for these modules.

 Congratulations!
 You've updated your Portal CE installation to the new GA release!